What Is The Most Popular Plant Milk?

 Making A Plant-Based Milk From Scratch At Home

-A lot of the concern with store-bought plant milk is the presence of emulsifiers and preservatives which keep the ingredients from separating.
+Some of the hesitation from consuming store-bought plant milk is the presence of emulsifiers and preservatives.
+Note that these are added to prevent the milk from separating.
 For those who wish to eat as naturally as possible, you can make your own plant milk.
 Making plant milk usually requires the following steps:

 - Soaking the nuts or legumes